Learn More about VOM Staff

 A former sportswriter, Todd is a graduate of Bartlesville Wesleyan College (now Oklahoma Wesleyan University) and has done postgraduate study at the University of Oklahoma.
 As the son of missionary parents, Todd spent part of his youth in Papua New Guinea and the rest in Southern California.

-Todd and his wife, Charlotte, have two grown sons and recently welcomed their second daughter-in-law into the family.
-In his spare time, Todd enjoys reading, writing, music, travel and sports, including serving as commissioner of a fantasy football league.
-In 2015 he ran his first half-marathon.
+Todd and his wife, Charlotte, have two grown sons and two daughters-in-law.
+In his spare time, he enjoys reading, writing, music, travel and sports, including serving as commissioner of a fantasy football league.